 The SEA Directive requires that the significant environmental effects of the implementation of plans and programmes are monitored.
-This section details the measures which will be used in order to monitor the likely significant effects of implementing the Plan.
+This section details the measures which will be used in order to monitor the likely significant effects of implementing the Draft Plan, to which the Proposed Material Alterations relate.